 Sprinkle salt over shiso leaves.

-Sprinkle about 1-2 oz of coarse salt over shiso leaves.Continue to 3 of 7 below.
+Sprinkle about 1 to 2 oz of coarse salt over shiso leaves.Continue to 3 of 7 below.

 03 of 07